 Anaïs was born in Montreal and grew up in Lac-Saint-Jean.
 She moved to Quebec City in 2015 for her studies and has since fallen in love with the place, which she describes as an urban countryside.
 With a Bachelor’s degree in Linguistics and Psychology from Université Laval, at first, Anaïs was aiming for a career as a speech therapist working with seniors with major neurocognitive disorders.
 Her experience as a volunteer and then as a summer student at Saint Brigid’s Home, however, opened her eyes to the experiences of seniors’ caregivers, which then led her to reorient her path towards a master’s degree in social work.

 In her previous work as a social worker in the health care network, Anaïs led support groups for caregivers in long-term care centres.
-Her love of the English-speaking community, however, and her dedication to caregivers led her to join the JH Partners’ team in early 2022 as a coordinator of our Caregivers’ Circle program, as well that of Youth Mental Health.
+Her love of the English-speaking community, however, and her dedication to caregivers led her to join the JH Partners’ team in early 2022 as a coordinator of our Well 50+ & Caregivers Program.

 In her spare time, Anaïs enjoys crocheting, embroidery and crafting.
 She volunteered to help with the residents’ painting activity at Saint Brigid’s over a few years.
 Curious by nature, Anaïs enjoys learning something new every day.
 How fortunate, because the caregivers with whom she works have a wealth of experience to share.

 Born in Rwanda, Ange grew up in Kenya and moved to Québec City in 2007.
 She speaks both French and English, as well as two African dialects.